 Sports continues to play a huge role in marketing, as brands work hard to reach passionate fans with relevant content.
 Boston Red Sox/Fenway Sports Management CMO Adam Grossman sat down with Chief Marketer to chat about the trends and opportunities in sports marketing.
 Hear more from Adam in an exclusive fireside chat Friday, Sept.
 27 at LeadsCon’s Connect to Convert in Boston.

-CHIEF MARKETER: What are some of the trends you see for this year?
+CHIEF MARKETER: What are some of the trends you see happening in sports marketing?

 ADAM GROSSMAN: We’ll see the more widespread use of virtual and augmented reality as a marketing tool.
 With commercial applications for these technologies coming on-line at a breakneck pace, these are no longer futurist concepts—they are the present.
 Many marketers are just beginning to explore VR/AR’s potential to bring their products and services to life.
 But the technologies’ experiential nature offers such a powerful platform for brands to immerse customers in their experience that businesses won’t stay on the sidelines for much longer.
 Look for SMBs to get in on the act this year and determine creative ways to use this exciting technology to engage their customers and prospects.

 CM: Where do you see VR/AR going as a sports marketing tool?

 AG: Look for increased adoption of AR/VR in sports—both inside the ballpark and out.
 We introduced the Red Sox Virtual Reality Dugout, MLB’s first virtual reality experience, at Fenway Park in 2016.
 Our program provides fans experiential access to behind-the-scenes 360-degree video from the perspective of players including batting box against a virtual pitcher by taking cuts in the batting cage.